factorio

 Exact insertion

-The FETCH, CACHE and -HAVE lines are repeats of the prior pre-cache circuits.
-The SUBTRACT HAND SIZES configuration is explained below.
+The FETCH, CACHE, and -HAVE lines are repeats of the prior pre-cache circuits.
+I’ll explain the SUBTRACT HAND SIZES configuration below.

 print('Column, Hand Size, Cumulative stack size, Enable threshold')